manoelbritto/Climate-Analysis/README.md

 ```Python
 session = Session(engine)
 ```
-Instead to create sql statement, it is possible to use SQLAlchemy which abstract the way to do queries in any kind of database.
+Instead, to create an SQL statement, it is possible to use SQLAlchemy which abstract the way to do queries in any database.

 ```Python